 Aaron Weems, an associate in our Bucks County office and editor Fox Rothschild’s Pennsylvania Family Law Blog wrote an interesting entry entitled "Parental Alienation: Programs Seek Solutions to Parent/Child Discord."

-The article discusses a…
+The post discusses

 We have previously blogged on the issue of whether a separate tort cause of action exists for parental alienation.
 At present there are at least two cases in the Appellate Division addressing this issue.
 In at least one of the cases, there is the direction that parental alienation should be dealt with in the family court, but not as a tort.